sherwin-ad/my_tutorials/alibaba/Alibaba Cloud Associate (ACA).md

 ### RDS Read-only instances

-- **Read-only instances** are instances that you can directly attached to RDF in order to distribute the read pressure on the master.
+- **Read-only instances** are instances that you can directly attached to RDS in order to distribute the read pressure on the master.
 - Instance, this feature is only supported for MySQL
 - If a large volume of read requests overwhelm the primary instance, your business may be interrupted.
 - Each read-only instance has an independent connection string and the read pressure can be automatically distributed on the application side.